 Nevada has very restrictive privacy laws relating to the release of DMV records to third parties.
 Generally, a third party cannot get any information on a specific driver license or registration without a notarized release from the person about whom the information is requested.

-There are exceptions for law enforcement, of course, and other parties such as insurance companies, towing services and government agencies.
+There are exceptions for law enforcement and other parties such as insurance companies.

 The release of DMV records is governed by these laws:

 Internet and kiosk driver histories contain only current information.
 If you need your original issue date or any other historical information, you must complete and submit an IR-002 application below.

 Original Issue Date - Uber/Lyft drivers and former residents who need their original driver's license issue date must complete and mail an IR-002 application.
 This date is not listed on an internet or kiosk driver history.